fogbender/b2b-saaskit/README.md

 If you've used CRA (Create React App) or Vite before, everything we've done here so far should seem very familiar (except for how elegantly the backend integrates with the frontend).

 The main characteristic of the classic SPA (Single-page application) approach is that you see "Loading..." indicators where fresh data is fetched from the server.
+(XXX this seems out of place, remove?)

 If you've used Next or Remix before, you might be wondering if we can do something similar to `getServerSideProps` or `getStaticProps` to improve the loading experience (XXX what's wrong with it?).
-The answer is "yes"! - in more ways that one can imagine - though all but one fall outside the scope of this guide.
+The answer is "yes"! - in more ways that one can imagine - though all the ways but one fall outside the scope of this guide.
 As such, let's focus on the basics of tRPC prefetch.

 Let's change our `src/pages/counter.astro` to the following: